GPS Watches: GPS for Running and Motion Sports

 Distance Measurement

 Using satellite triangulation to calculate the precise position of the runner, by periodically checking your position, the watches distance tally can be calculated, updated, stored in memory and displayed in real-time to the wearer.
-A GPS watch that measures distance run can tell you precisely how far you have fun as well as how fast you are running.
+A GPS wtach that measures distance run can tell you precisely how far you have fun as well as how fast you are running.

 Most sports watches with GPS can tally up the event or session distance.
 That is the accumulated distance you have traveled over a run or event.
 Some runners distance watch systems like Polars also feature a longer-term “odometer” that can log your distance over a much longer time-frame, the running distance watch storing your cumulative distance over course of weeks or months.